hotwax/oms-documentation/everything/sop/timezone-mismatch.md

    ![Save changes](assets/import_order_job.png)

 By following these steps, you can correct the time zone settings and resolve the time mismatch issue between Shopify and Hotwax Commerce.
-This will ensure that order data are consistent and accurate across both platforms, enhancing the reliability of your order management system.
+This will ensure that data is consistent and accurate across both platforms, enhancing the reliability of order management system.